 Customer lifecycle marketing is all the different ways a business engages with a prospect, lead or customer, depending on their position along the buying journey.
 By catering to your customer’s requirements and needs in each stage, you will maximize your returns of every interaction.
 You will present the best incentives, messages, calls-to-action (CTAs) and resources to strengthen their attachment to your brand.

 Customer lifecycle marketing isn’t just sending the messages your customer likes.
-Rather, it’s actively influencing their behavior in your favor.
-It recognizes that every prospect represents an opportunity for you to develop a long-term, profitable relationship.
+Rather, it’s actively influencing their behaviou7r in your favour.
+It recognises that every prospect represents an opportunity for you to develop a long-term, profitable relationship.

 Customer lifecycle marketing doesn’t look to grow customer numbers exponentially in a short duration but seeks to meet the customer’s need.
 It’s a relationship-oriented strategy that eventually boosts conversions, lowers churn rates and improves your marketing campaigns ROI.
 When customers feel valued and emotionally connected each step of the way, they respond by repeatedly purchasing from you and engaging in voluntary brand advocacy.